MicrosoftDocs/Viva/Viva/glint/people-page.md

 ### Reset Password

-An email will be sent to the employee’s email address with instructions for password reset.
+An email is sent to the employee’s email address with instructions for password reset.

 ### Send Pulse

 You can send a survey to one employee (manually) from the People page.
 Use the Actions button and then  **Send Pulse**.

-- Enabled and live surveys will be displayed.
+- Enabled and live surveys are displayed.
 Select the survey to send.

    > [!NOTE]
    >A survey will not appear if it is not enabled or live.
 Go back into the program to re-enable or change the date of the survey, noting that it will take a few minutes for a survey to become live.